-Metering The meters on the Signature 10, 12, and 12MTK show Master Left/Right output level in normal operation.
-Refer to section 6.0 for more detail.
+Meterina The meters show the monitoring selection level - Master Left/Right output level in normal operation or the solo bus when a PFL or AFL is engaged.
 The AFL/PFL ACTIVE indicator is below the main meters and lights when any AFI or PFL selection is engaged.
 See section 6.0 for more detail.

-Lexicon FX Control Signature 10, 12, and 12MTK consoles have an internal Lexicon FX processor and send/return bus for adding FX such as reverb, delay, Chorus, Rotary, LoFi, Tape emulation, and more.
+Lexicon FX Control Signature 16 has a single internal Lexicon FX processor and send/return bus for adding FX such as reverb, delay, Chorus, Rotary, LoFi, Tape emulation, and more.
+Signature 22 and 22MTK have dual processors and send/return paths.
 Each Effect has two adjustable parameters.
 Refer to section 8.0 for more detail.